 We escaped from the sin capacity in principle when Jesus died on the cross.

 Ro 7:24-25, “O wretched man that I am!
 Who will deliver me from this body of death?
 25I thank God—through Jesus Christ our Lord!
 So then, with the mind I myself serve the law of God, but with the flesh the law of sin.”

 We escape from the sin capacity in practice when we apply the principle to experience.
 A person goes to medical school and then later specializes in surgery.
 He now has the credentials to operate on human beings.
 We place confidence in the principle of this training.
 None of us would want a butcher to take out our appendix, even if he previously did take out the appendix of a horse!
 I have no beef against butchers.
 They have their place, but I would not want a butcher to operate on me.
 We escaped the sin capacity in principle, not practice.
 We escaped from the capacity in principle by Christ’s death.
 We flee from the sin capacity’s power when we live by the power of the Holy Spirit.

 Ga 5:16-17, “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh [sin capacity].
 17For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish.”

 God’s plan does not depend on what we do; it depends on what God does.
 God executed three judgments on the sin capacity:

-- The sin that we do not judge, Christ will judge at the Judgment Seat of Christ and reward us accordingly, 1 Co 3:11-16.
+Christ will judge the sin we do not judge at the Judgment Seat of Christ and reward us accordingly, 1 Co 3:11-16.